The diagram shows production of sugar by a German company for supermakets and restaurants. Assel.

 the charts show how tourism to Australia and Germany changes from 1960 to 2010

-The pie charts show the electricity generated in Germany and France from all sources and renewables in the year 2009.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+the pie charts show the amount of electircity generated in Germany and France from all sources and renewables of energy in the year 2009.

 The table below the results of a survey on workplace complaints in Germany in 2001.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.